Gossty/cse-15-lab-reports/lab-report-1-week-2.md

 ![Image](megaThing.png)

 I added "a line" string in the file on local network and could add this change to **ieng6**.
-It took me 150 keystrokes in order to run this line, including all letters and function keys("shift", "control, "enter"): first open a terminal using the hot key shortcut described above, then type in the line and press enter.
+After editing and saving, by using the line presented in the screenshot above I was able to reach a result of 2 keystrokes in order to copy the given file to the remote server and running it.
+The two keystrokes are "upper key" and "enter".